wheelercj/Parhelion/README.md

 1. By adding my instance of the bot to your server by clicking [this link](https://discordapp.com/api/oauth2/authorize?scope=bot&client_id=836071320328077332&permissions=3300352).
 2. By making a fork of this repl and creating your own instance of the bot.
 You will need to create a Discord bot account ([see this guide](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/)), and then set a Repl.it environment variable called `DISCORD_BOT_SECRET_TOKEN` as explained [here](https://docs.replit.com/repls/secrets-environment-variables)
 (no changes to the code or an env file are necessary; this is just in Repl.it's menu).
+To keep the bot running continuously without Repl.it's premium "always on" option, you can use a free UptimeRobot account as explained in the first guide linked above.

 After adding this bot, you can see a full list of commands by entering `;help`.